atetz/atetz.github.io/_src/posts/sandbox-fluxygen.md

 - transform using xslt and send to the sandbox API
 - check the collected responses for potential errors and handle accordingly
 ## Wrapping up
-In this post I walked you through the integration processes available in [integration sandbox](https://github.com/atetz/integration-sandbox).
+In this post I walked you through the integration processes available in the [integration sandbox](https://github.com/atetz/integration-sandbox).
 Then I explained how to implement them in Fluxygen.
 First I built a scheduled flow that handled getting, transforming and sending new shipments.
 And I explained why and how I use each component.

 At the end I showed an example of a flow that can receive events.
 Here I explained that most of the patterns used are similar.
 If you followed along, we've covered the basics of:
 - Scheduling / batch processing